-Exhibits and stimulating learning experiences allow children to explore history and heritage, investigate the complexities of science and social relationships, and celebrate the beauty in art and culture.
-The Children’s Museum helps children indulge their curiosity and play their way to a life of innovation and creative discovery.
+Exhibits and engaging learning experiences allow children to explore history and heritage, investigate science and social relationships, and celebrate art and culture.
+The London Children’s Museum helps children ignite their curiosity and play their way to a life of innovation and creative discovery.

 The London Children’s Museum is a settler organization situated on the traditional territories of the Anishinaabeg, Haudenosaunee, Lunaapeewak, and Attawandaron peoples.
 Today, the First Nations communities of this area include the Chippewas of the Thames First Nation, Oneida Nation of the Thames, Munsee-Delaware Nation, and a growing urban Indigenous population.
 The London Children’s Museum honours the heritage, diversity, and contributions of these communities, and of all the Original Peoples of Turtle Island.